31 Habits of Incredibly Successful Salespeople

 Enthusiastic

 Being a good salesperson means you’ll put in the work, even when it gets tough.
-Having motivation to get the job done shows that you are passionate.
+Having the motivation to get the job done shows that you are passionate.

 Sharing your personal excitement about why your product is valuable can make all the difference.
 When engaging with prospects, let your belief in your product shine through your words and actions.
 Although genuine enthusiasm cannot be faked, it doesn’t hurt to intentionally speak with energy and excitement while maintaining an open posture and eye contact.